microsoft/pxt-common-packages/libs/accelerometer/docs/reference/input/set-accelerometer-range.md

 * ``range`` the biggest g-force (acceleration) number you will measure: `1g`, `2g`, `4g`, or `8g`.
 Any bigger numbers measured by your @boardname@ are ignored.
-So, you won't receive events or measurments to your program when a bigger g-force occurs.
+So, you won't receive events or measurements to your program when a bigger g-force occurs.

 ## Example #example